vivek-v-rao/Student-t-option-pricing/README.md

 # Student-t-option-pricing
-Option pricing when the terminal stock price follows a normal or Student t distribution
+Option pricing when the terminal stock price follows a normal or Student t distribution.
+Run with `python xdof_option.py`.

 ![Alt text](/smile.png)